mvallim/kubernetes-under-the-hood/documentation/haproxy-cluster.md

     * `rsc_defaults resource-stickiness=100`

       The `resource-stickiness` determines where the cluster resources will be allocated.
 The default behavior is to get the resources back to the original nodes where they were allocated.
 This means that, after a failure, the resource will be allocated in another node from the cluster and, when the original node is back to a healthy state, the resource is moved back to it.
 This is not ideal, because the users will be exposed to a inconsistent scenario twice.
-To avoid this situation, you can set a weight (between -1.000.000 and 1.000.000) to the `default-resource-stickiness` parameter: a `0` means the resource will be moved back to its original node; a positive value tells the resource should be kept where it is.
+To avoid this situation, you can set a weight (between -1.000.000 and 1.000.000) to the `resource-stickiness` parameter: a `0` means the resource will be moved back to its original node; a positive value tells the resource should be kept where it is.

       In our case, we arbitrarily set it to `100`.